Tracey Neville: England Netball still has funding 'noose around neck' despite gold

 "In respect to UK domestic competition, the clubs are working no end to try and make the game more professional.
 This gold may promote a little bit more of that hope going forward."

-UK Sport chief executive Liz Nicholl said the 2019 netball World Cup in Liverpool will give England another chance to shine.
+UK Sport funds elite sport in the country, and does not currently contribute to netball, but their chief executive Liz Nicholl said the 2019 netball World Cup in Liverpool will give England another chance to shine and develop the sport's commercial growth.

 "Their performances were outstanding and next year they have a World Championships which we're supporting," she said.